Specialist Focused Shockwave Therapy for Gout / Podagra

 Intensity And Frequency

-The intensity and frequency of the shockwaves are carefully adjusted based on the client’s pain tolerance and the characteristics of the tendinopathy.
+• Shockwave intensity and frequency are adjusted to your pain tolerance and the characteristics of the condition.

 Minimal Downtime